Master Limited Partnership (MLP) Fraud Attorney: Recover Your MLP Losses

-Varnavides Law » Investment Products » MLP Fraud Attorney
+Varnavides Law » Investment Products » Master Limited Partnership (MLP) Fraud Attorney: Recover Your MLP Losses

-Master Limited Partnerships promised steady income and attractive yields.
-Instead, many investors watched their retirement savings disappear as the Alerian MLP Index plunged more than 70% from its 2015 peak.
+Master Limited Partnerships (MLPs) promised steady income and attractive yields.
+Instead, many investors watched their retirement savings disappear as the Alerian MLP Index (AMZ) plunged significantly from its August 2014 peak.
 If your financial advisor recommended MLPs without properly disclosing the risks, you may have a valid claim for recovery.

 At Varnavides Law, we represent investors who suffered losses from unsuitable MLP investments, misrepresentation, and broker misconduct.
-With 10 years of experience defending broker-dealers, Gary Varnavides now uses that insider knowledge to fight for investors harmed by the very tactics he once witnessed from the other side.
+Our founding attorney spent a decade defending broker-dealers and now uses that insider knowledge to fight for investors harmed by the very tactics he once witnessed from the other side.

 Key Takeaways

-• The MLP market experienced catastrophic losses, with the Alerian MLP Index dropping over 70% from 2015 to 2020
+• The MLP market experienced severe losses, with the Alerian MLP Index (AMZ) declining sharply from its August 2014 peak through the 2020 COVID lows due to oil price collapse and sector-wide overconcentration

-• Many MLPs were unsuitably sold as “bond substitutes” to conservative investors seeking income
+• Many MLPs were marketed as bond substitutes to conservative investors seeking income — a misleading characterization that brokers routinely used

 What Are Master Limited Partnerships?